|

 diffraction amplitudes scaled in bins of resolution.
 Normally the user will divide

-reciprocal space into bins of
+reciprocal space into bins of , although the

 option is given to use another power.
 The program gives you the choice of how many bins of